Bill Veeck rumors, news

 • Today in White Sox History: April 5

-2025Check it out White Sox contract
+2025Check it out White Sox trade rumors

 -